 All evening meals are included, and we carefully select the restaurants for cuisine and ambience, and favour those with a strong regional flavour.

-All meals include a starter, main course and dessert, some will have an additional cheese course.
-We are happy to arrange for our restaurants to cater for specific dietary requirements and allergies etc. Fine wine (or soft drink alternative) with all evening meals and coffee to follow.
+Evening meals include a starter, main course and dessert, some will have an additional cheese course.
+We are happy to arrange for our restaurants to cater for specific dietary requirements and allergies etc. We may have set meals dur to group bookings, therefore lease advice of any major dislikes along with allergies etc at time of booking.
+Fine wine (or soft drink alternative) is included with evening meals, with coffees to follow.

-We do not include lunch, as the costing of these is beyond our control, but where route and weather allow we organise picnics; these feature copious salads, cold meats, cheeses, crusty bread, fruits, etc, and a choice of drinks; we ask for a contribution for the costs of the consumables, which usually works out at 10 or 11 euros per person per picnic.
+We do not include lunch, as the costing of these is beyond our control, but where routes and weather allow, we organise picnics; these may feature copious salads, cold meats, cheeses, crusty bread, fruits, etc, and a choice of drinks; we ask for a contribution for the costs of the consumables, which usually works out between 12-15 euros per person per picnic.
 Where route or weather does not allow a picnic, we recommend suitable cafés and bistros.
+Usually these will accept bank cards but it is worth carrying some cash in Euros just in case.

 We provide lightweight alloy framed Trek ‘hybrid’ touring bicycles with 27 indexed gears, our guides will generally be on hand to fix punctures and minor mechanical problems and carry pump, tubes etc.

 The bikes are meticulously maintained and we keep a wide range of sizes; female specific saddles are also available.
 We do not provide helmets automatically, as we find people prefer their own if they want to wear one, and sizing and fit is quite personal; however we always have helmets available for use.
+They are standard size and do not align with an x-small or x-large head, therefore you will need to bring your own.
 We also carry rain-capes should they be required (but hopefully not!).

 There will be two guides on every tour; one cycling with the group and one in the minibus which will follow the group.
 The bus carries all luggage not required for the day's ride and will always be available for anyone at any point during the day.
-If for instance you want to take a day off the bike, or if a particular day seems a little hard, the bus will take you for as long or as little as you wish it to.
+If for instance you prefer to have a day off your bike, or if a particular day seems a little daunting for your level, simply hop in the minibus.
+If you are ill on any day and wish not to ride our advice is to have a late check out we ask that you take a taxi to the next hotel so as not to pass on the illness to our guides.

-Everybody is provided with detailed route maps for each day, and both guides are easily contactable by mobile phone.
-The guides are enthusiastic experts on the local area and will be able to sort out any problems or special requests that you might have.
+Everybody is provided with detailed instructions for each day, and both guides are easily contactable by mobile phone.
+The guides are enthusiastic experts on the local area and will endeavour to sort out any problems or special requests that you might have.

 The former city guardhouse dating from the 15th Century is now a luxury 4 star hotel with a gourmet restaurant ideally placed for exploring the medieval town.